Persata/plaits/docs.md

 Here are a few things I plan on incorporating or working on the future.

-## File Validation [/]

-Any good form library should be able to validate uploaded files.
-I've already written a lot of this functionality (see [lib/validators/file.js](https://github.com/Persata/plaits/blob/master/lib/validators/file.js)).

-Unfortunately, the implementation on which I based these used [connect-multiparty](https://github.com/andrewrk/connect-multiparty), which is now deprecated and the use of which is being advised against (for [some good reasons](http://andrewkelley.me/post/do-not-use-bodyparser-with-express-js.html)).

-I am looking into alternative implementations.

 ## More Validators [/]

 Extra provided validators are always useful to prevent people from having to write their own, especially if tested and approved, for example: